rubyforgood/rubybythebay.org/faq.md

 ##### What do I need to bring?

-Bring yourself, your laptop, a power source, clothes (layers!), and your favorite board games.
+Bring yourself, your laptop, a power source, linens (sleeping bag + pillow + towel), clothes (layers!), and your favorite board games.
 Historically weather has been between 40-70°F, so please bring clothes appropriate for the weather.
 If you anticipate skipping group meals, bring some munchies.
 If you're a light sleeper, bring earplugs.

 *Reminder* Our venue has a strict non-smoking (of anything) policy.